ng-Classic/ng-classic/aio/content/guide/template-reference-variables.md

 <code-example path="template-reference-variables/src/app/app.component.html" region="ref-phone" header="src/app/app.component.html"></code-example>

-## How Angular Classicassigns values to template variables
+## How Angular Classic assigns values to template variables

-Angular Classicassigns a template variable a value based on where you declare the variable:
+Angular Classic assigns a template variable a value based on where you declare the variable:

 * If you declare the variable on a component, the variable refers to the component instance.
 * If you declare the variable on a standard HTML tag, the variable refers to the element.
 * If you declare the variable on an `<ng-template>` element, the variable refers to a `TemplateRef` instance which represents the template.
-  For more information on `<ng-template>`, see [How Angular Classicuses the asterisk, `*`, syntax](guide/structural-directives#asterisk) in [Structural directives](guide/structural-directives).
+  For more information on `<ng-template>`, see [How Angular Classic uses the asterisk, `*`, syntax](guide/structural-directives#asterisk) in [Structural directives](guide/structural-directives).

 ## Variable specifying a name